lucasjoliveau/doc/en/applications/essentials/export_import_data.md

 ### Import relation fields

-An Odoo object is always related to many other objects (e.g. a product is linked to product categories, attributes, vendors, etc.).
+An Konvergo ERP object is always related to many other objects (e.g. a product is linked to product categories, attributes, vendors, etc.).
 To import those relations, the records of the related object need to be imported first, from their own list menu.